FAQs

 Healthy Ageing Exercise Over 80s FAQs

-Healthy ageing exercise over 80 with supervised balance and stepping practice
+Healthy ageing exercise over 80 sit-to-stand strength practice

 Healthy ageing exercise over 80 can help you stay strong, steady, mobile, and independent.
 A good program may improve leg strength, balance, walking confidence, posture, and daily function.
-It can also help if arthritis, chronic pain, stiffness, low fitness, or fear of falling has slowed you down.
+It can also help if arthritis, chronic pain, stiffness, low fitness, fear of falling, or age-related muscle loss has slowed you down.

 You do not need hard exercise to get benefit.
 Many adults in their 80s and beyond do best when they start gently, use support where needed, and build up in small steps.
 A safe mix often includes walking, strength work, balance practice, mobility, and less sitting.